Haruka Nakagawa

-Haruka Nakagawa (仲川 遥香, Nakagawa Haruka), is a Japanese media personality based in Indonesia.
+Haruka Nakagawa (仲川 遥香, Nakagawa Haruka) is a Japanese media personality based in Indonesia.
 She is a former member of the Japanese idol group AKB48 and its sub-unit Watarirouka Hashiritai, as well as its Indonesian sister group JKT48, all produced by Yasushi Akimoto.

 Career

 At the age of 14, Haruka Nakagawa participated in an audition for the addition of a 3rd Generation AKB48 member, and was accepted on 3 December 2006 as an AKB48 Team B. In October 2008, she was placed into a sub-unit named Okashina Sisters of AKB48 which is then renamed to Watarirouka Hashiritai with Ota Aika and Watanabe Mayu her fellow 3rd generation colleagues.

 After the night of the 135th anniversary of Yomiuri Shimbun AKB 104 Senbatsu Member Sokaku Matsuri, 23 August 2009, the AKB48 personnel overhaul was announced.
 Haruka Nakagawa was promoted to AKB48's Team A since October 2009 and started going upstage as a member of Team A since 27 July 2010.
 On 24 August 2012, the first day of its Tokyo Dome concert series, AKB48 announced a reorganization of its teams.
 Haruka Nakagawa and Aki Takajo were sent to Jakarta to help AKB48's sister group, JKT48.

 As the new AKB48 formation began on 1 November 2012, Haruka Nakagawa was officially transferred to JKT48 since that date.
 The Diversified Events on RCTI on 9 December 2012 was her first appearance as a member of JKT48.
 At JKT48's 1st anniversary concert in Gelora Bung Karno Sports Complex on 23 December 2012, Nakagawa was included in Team J together with Takajo and all of the 22 surviving first generation members of JKT48.
-Haruka Nakagawa performed with Team J on the first day of Renai Kinshi Jourei performance at JKT48 Theater on 26 December 2012.
+Nakagawa performed with Team J on the first day of Renai Kinshi Jourei performance at JKT48 Theater on 26 December 2012.

-Within a year, Haruka Nakagawa has appeared in about 20+ TV commercials and several TV dramas in Indonesia.
-She also got the center position for JKT48's "Fortune Cookie Yang Mencinta" (Koisuru Fortune Cookie 恋するフォーチュンクッキー, "The Fall-in-Love Fortune Cookie") MV that was released on 21 August 2013.
-Haruka Nakagawa also showed the other side of herself as a senior member of AKB48 by teaching and guiding her fellow JKT48 colleagues.
-Her hard effort has made her accepted, famous and loved in the society.
+Within a year, Haruka Nakagawa had appeared in 20+ TV commercials and several TV dramas in Indonesia.
+She also got the center position for JKT48's "Fortune Cookie Yang Mencinta" (Koisuru Fortune Cookie, 恋するフォーチュンクッキー, "The Fall-in-Love Fortune Cookie") MV that was released on 21 August 2013.
+Nakagawa also taught and guided her fellow JKT48 colleagues.